software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 Reloads the webview.

+### `refresh()`

+Refreshes the page.
+This method is equivalent to making a Turbo `replace` visit to the current URL.

 ## Session Component

 Session component has been deprecated.
 To use multiple [sessions](https://github.com/hotwired/turbo-ios/blob/main/Docs/Overview.md#session), you can use `sessionHandle` prop on `VisitableView` component.

 ## Other utilities

-### `clearSnapshotCacheForAllSessions`

-Clears the snapshot cache for all sessions.
-This might be useful in a scenario where different session handles are used for modals.
-When a form submission is completed in the modal session, we need to manually clear the snapshot cache in the default session to avoid the use of potentially outdated cached snapshots.
+Functions below might be useful in a scenario when a form submission is completed in the modal session - we need to manually clear the snapshot cache in the default session to avoid the use of potentially outdated cached snapshots.

+### `getSessionHandles()`

+Returns an array of all registered session handles.

+### `reloadSession(sessionHandle)`

+Reloads the page for the given `sessionHandle`.

+### `refreshSession(sessionHandle)`

+Refreshes the page for the given `sessionHandle`.
+This method is equivalent to making a Turbo `replace` visit to the current URL.

+### `clearSessionSnapshotCache(sessionHandle)`

+Clears the snapshot cache for the given `sessionHandle`.